-To facilitate this public engagement, the Department of the Environment, Climate and Communications will establish a dedicated webpage containing clear information on the process to establish the South Coast DMAP.
-It will further highlight all opportunities for public engagement in the DMAP establishment process, including planned in person events to be held by the Department of the Environment, Climate and Communications in towns and cities across the South Coast, as well as online events.
-The dedicated webpage will further outline how and when written and online responses can be submitted by interested citizens.
+To facilitate this public engagement, the Department of the Environment, Climate and Communications (the Department) has established a dedicated webpage containing clear information on the process to establish the South Coast DMAP - southcoastDMAP.gov.ie.
+This webpage will continue to highlight all opportunities for public engagement in the DMAP establishment process, including planned in-person events to be held by the Department in locations across the South Coast, as well as online events.
+The dedicated webpage further outlines how and when written and online responses can be submitted by interested citizens.
 The Minister will also ensure that information on the opportunities for public participation during establishment of the South Coast DMAP is provided through local media based along the South Coast, as well as through social media.

-The process to establish the South Coast DMAP will include the following anticipated opportunities for comprehensive public engagement, noting that these may be subject to change:
+The process to establish the South Coast DMAP includes the following opportunities for comprehensive public engagement.
+Future events will be subject to change, and any changes will be communicated to the public:

-1. 8-Week Public Engagement: August - September 2023
+1. 9-Week Public Engagement: August - October 2023

-This initial 8-week period of targeted public engagement will run from 1 August to 22 September 2023, with the intention of enabling as many interested citizens, local communities and key stakeholders as possible to contribute to the process to establish a Draft DMAP.
-Alongside environmental assessments, and analysis of potential impacts of offshore renewables on other maritime usages, this engagement will subsequently inform development by the Minister of a Draft DMAP, to be published in Autumn 2023.
-In particular, this will include targeted engagement with local communities and groups engaged in or associated with other marine activities and usages, including the ORE Seafood Working Group.
+This initial period of targeted public engagement was extended an extra week and a half to allow for comprehensive engagement and ran for more than nine weeks from 1 August to 6 October 2023, with the intention of enabling as many interested citizens, local communities and key stakeholders as possible to contribute to the process to establish a Draft DMAP.
+Alongside environmental assessments, and analysis of potential impacts of offshore renewables on other maritime usages, this engagement will subsequently inform development by the Minister of a Draft DMAP, to be published in Spring 2024.
+In particular, this period included targeted engagement with local communities and groups engaged in or associated with other marine activities and usages, including the ORE Seafood Working Group.

-Groups for targeted engagement will include, but not necessarily be limited to, the fishing and seafood production industries, environmental and other Non-Governmental Organisations, ports and shipping operators, owners and developers of telecoms and electricity marine cables, tourism, sailing, and other recreational activities.
-Engagement will also be sought with local Government, regional assemblies, and local political representatives to ensure that as many potentially impacted maritime usages as possible are taken into account during the DMAP preparation.
+Groups for targeted engagement included, but were not limited to, the fishing and seafood production industries, and environmental and other Non-Governmental Organisations.
+Engagement was also sought with local Government, Regional Assemblies, and local political representatives to ensure that as many potentially impacted maritime usages as possible are taken into account during the DMAP preparation.

-This will be an opportunity for the public and key stakeholders to express views on the suitability of this geographical area of the DMAP Proposal for the development of offshore renewable energy, including any potential impacts of this development within the entirety or parts of this maritime space.
-In particular, it will be an opportunity for groups and individuals engaged in other maritime usages to outline if and how development of offshore renewable energy could impact them.
+This engagement was an opportunity for the public and key stakeholders to express views on the suitability of this geographical area of the DMAP Proposal for the development of offshore renewable energy, including any potential impacts of this development within the entirety or parts of this maritime space.
+In particular, it was an opportunity for groups and individuals engaged in other maritime usages to outline if and how development of offshore renewable energy could impact them.

-Public engagement within this period will include but will not be limited to the following:
+Public engagement within this period included but was not limited to the following: